mas-chat/mas/doc/MAS-client-API.md

 ### UPDATE_NETWORKS

 List of configured networks the user able to connect using JOIN request.
 The list always contains internal MAS network.
-Additionally it contains IRC networks that are configured in mas.conf file.
+Additionally it contains IRC networks that are configured in the instance configuration.

 ```JSON
 {